 I hopped online to book a campsite and discovered that the only campsite left in the entire area was $68 a night before fees and taxes.
 The campsite was a strip of grass with a power pole and not much else.

-I jumped over to the Boondockers Welcome website and within minutes I found a great site near Gettysburg National Battlefield.
-It didn’t have hookups, but the hosts were willing to give us a 15 amp extension cord should the nights of our visit be brutally hot, causing our soft glamping selves to want air conditioning.
+I jumped over to the Boondockers Welcome website, and within minutes I found a great site near Gettysburg National Battlefield.
 And the membership for a year to Boondockers Welcome was less than one night at the remaining campsite I mentioned.

 1. What Is Boondockers Welcome?

-I couldn’t find exactly when Boondockers Welcome was created, but I did find out that the website was the brainchild of Canadian Marrianne Edwards and her daughter Anna Maste.
-It is now owned and operated by Harvest Host (more on how that could affect the future of Boondockers Welcome later).
+I couldn’t find exactly when Boondockers Welcome was created, but I did find out that the website was the brainchild of Canadian Marianne Edwards and her daughter Anna Maste.
+It is now owned and operated by Harvest Host.

 Boondockers Welcome allows private property owners to offer up fully self-contained RVers a place to boondock on their property through an online platform.
 There are currently over 3,000 property owners doing just that in the USA, Canada, and a handful of other countries.